In short, effective shielding of gamma radiation is in most cases based on the use of materials with two following material properties:

 However, low-density materials and low Z materials can be compensated with increased thickness, which is as significant as density and atomic number in shielding applications.

 A lead is widely used as a gamma shield.
-Major advantage of lead shield is in its compactness due to its higher density.
-On the other hand depleted uranium is much more effective due to its higher Z. Depleted uranium is used for shielding in portable gamma ray sources.
+The major advantage of the lead shield is its compactness due to its higher density.
+On the other hand, depleted uranium is much more effective due to its higher Z. Depleted uranium shields in portable gamma-ray sources.

-In general, the gamma radiation shielding is more complex and difficult than the alpha or beta radiation shielding.
-In order to understand comprehensively the way how a gamma ray loses its initial energy, how can be attenuated and how can be shielded we must have detailed knowledge of the its interaction mechanisms.
+In general, gamma radiation shielding is more complex and difficult than alpha or beta radiation shielding.
+To comprehensively understand how a gamma-ray loses its initial energy, how it can be attenuated, and how it can be shielded, we must have detailed knowledge of its interaction mechanisms.

 See also more theory: Interaction of Gamma Radiation with Matter